coder137/build_in_cpp/example/README.md

   - For super customized targets and toolchains
 - [x] Generic
   - Select library type and target-toolchain type at runtime
+- [x] PCH
+  - Precompile header usage with GCC and MSVC compilers
 - [ ] Debugging
 - [ ] Cross Compilation with Unit Testing